OperationCode/operationcode-pybot/README.md

 If you're having a hard time figuring this out, try checking out the following Slack article [Create a Slack Workspace](https://slack.com/intl/en-ca/help/articles/206845317-Create-a-Slack-workspace).

+#### Create expected channels
+Several of Pybot's features involve sending messages to specific channels - in order for this to work in your personal Slack workspace you'll need to create the following channels:
+- mentors-internal
+- greetings
+- moderators
+- oc-tech

 ### 2 - Create a pybot App in Your Slack Workspace

 The next step is to create a new bot application in your workspace.
 While still